woossi0/suite/docs/usermanual/source/sysadmin/caching/seeding/gui.rst

       * - :guilabel:`Grid Set`
         - Desired grid set to use when generating tiles.
       * - :guilabel:`Format`
         - Image format for tiles.
+Must be a MIME type such as ``image/png``.
       * - :guilabel:`Zoom start`
         - Lowest zoom level to generate tiles.
 Often but not always 0 (the zoom level that contains the fewest amount of tiles).
       * - :guilabel:`Zoom end`